We use cookies to enhance your experience. Click here if you want to read more.

 What are the most common e-invoicing errors and mistakes in the Peppol network?

 Peppol is a great infrastructure for exchanging e-invoices and other business documents.
 It ensures that the input data to companies’ financial processes are structured, digital, and instantly distributed.
-The Peppol network has many advantages, for both buyers and sellers, compared to traditional VAN services and the so-called operator network.
+The Peppol network has many advantages for buyers and sellers compared to traditional VAN services and the so-called operator network.
 It’s more cost-efficient, easier to implement and use, and it makes the international exchange of e-documents practically effortless if all parties are registered in a country where Peppol is available.

 VAN services request testing, testing, testing